albanie/scientists-on-youtube/README.md

 ---

-This page is a small collection of interviews and lectures with scientists and researchers available on YouTube, in particular footage in which they express their opinions.
+This page is a small collection of interviews and lectures with scientists and researchers available on YouTube.
 Pull requests/additional suggestions welcome.

 ### John Von Neumann